0100101101011010/food/recipe/_posts/2019-07-12-homemade-bubble-tea-milk-tea.md

 My personal favourite topping is unsweetened herbal grass jelly.
 On its own, it's quite flavourless, with a hint of herbal medicine, but it goes so well with a sweet, creamy tea.

-The brand that I use (just the first one I spotted on the store aisles) is only 75 calories for the entire can, and I use only a fifth of it for each glass of milk tea!
+The brand that I use (just the first one I spotted on the store aisles) is only 75 calories for the entire can, and I use just 1/5 of it for each glass of milk tea!
 It is firmer than the grass jelly they use in shops, and has a more satisfying chew to it.

 ## Which option do you prefer?